Bonn: Demographics

-As of 2011, Bonn had a population of 327,913.
-About 70% of the population was entirely of German origin, while about 100,000 people, equating to roughly 30%, were at least partly of non-German origin.
+As of 2011, about 70% of the population was entirely of German origin, while about 100,000 people, equating to roughly 30%, were at least partly of non-German origin.
 The city is one of the fastest-growing municipalities in Germany and the 18th most populous city in the country.
 Bonn's population is predicted to surpass the populations of Wuppertal and Bochum before the year 2030.

 The following list shows the largest groups of origin of minorities with "migration background" in Bonn as of 31 December 2021.